 - Benefit of the proposed travel to the student's research

 All nomination packages must be submitted electronically to the Award Submission Site.
 Travel receipts (=evidence of travel) and copies of collecting and export permits (if applicable) should be emailed to current SysEB Treasurer.

 Successful applicants will be notified by the middle of June.

-Nomination packages must be submitted online via the Systematics, Evolution, and Biodiversity Award Nomination website by April 18, 2022.
+Nomination packages must be submitted online via the awards website by April 18, 2023.
 This deadline refers to receipt by the awards administrator of a complete package in a readable format.